Welcome to today's edition of the Rush 24-7 podcast.

 I didn't say it wasn't a great speech.

-I didn't even.
+I didn't protect you.

-And I happen to be a good one.
+And I happen to leave.

 Here we go.